|

 Mortgage/Finance:

-REITs that invest in mortgages, or provide mortgage or
+REITs that invest in existing mortgages, or offer new mortgages or

 other types of financing.